 Religion and Spiritualism in Mongolia

 Mongolia is a country where Buddhism has spread widely.
 After all, Buddhism was declared as the national religion of Mongolia back in the Thirteenth century.
 By 1600, this religion became widespread throughout the country.
 Prior to the communist dictatorship there were close to around nine hundred Buddhist temples and monasteries here.
 The recent characteristics of the religion here are said to have been derived from the Gelug and Kagyu lineages of Tibetan Buddhism.
 Therefore, if you want the perfect introduction to Tibetan Buddhism then you should take a trip to the holy sites in Mongolia.
-There are plenty of clairvoyant Buddhist monks here that you can speak to as well!
+There are plenty of clairvoyant and psychic Buddhist monks here that you can speak to as well!

 A majority of the people taking monasteries tour in Mongolia do it because of religious reasons.
 However, one doesn't have to be a devout Buddhist in order to take such a tour.
 One can also take it simply for the purpose of exploration.
 One can experience some of the oldest monasteries in Mongolia and take in the beautiful sights since most of these are located atop hillsmountains.
 It is also quite enjoyable to view the breathtaking rock formations here and maybe pay a visit to the Nomadic families.
 Exploring the religious culture in this part of the country is an extremely delightful activity and you will have many wonderful vacation memories to take home with you by the time the tour comes to an end.